Velocidex/velociraptor-docs/content/docs/gui/clients/_index.md

 weight: 5
 ---

-Velociraptor clients are endpoints with the Velociraptor agennt running on them.
+Velociraptor clients are endpoints with the Velociraptor agent running on them.
 Since Velociraptor maintains a persistent connection to the server, each endpoint is immediately available to interact with.

-Typically we begin our investigation by searching for a client, selecting it and interactively collecting artifacts from it.
+Typically we begin our investigation by searching for a client, selecting it, and interactively collecting artifacts from it.

 ## Searching for a client

-To work with a specific client we need to search for it using the search bar at the top of the GUI.
-Clicking the Search or Show All icon to see all the clients.
+To work with a specific client, search for it using the search bar at the top of the Admin GUI.
+Click the Search or Show All icon to see all the clients.

 ![Searching for a client](image56.png)